Reading Time: < 2 minutes

 Actors Reading Their Lines – Bad Acting Is Distracting To Viewers

-What is the biggest hurdle to get around when you’re producing a Christian Movie?
+What is the biggest hurdle to get around when you’re producing a Christian movie?
 There are a lot of them, but something that should NEVER be compromised is the acting.
 If someone is reading their lines, cut them from the film.
-If everyone in the scene are reading their lines, cut the whole scene from the movie!
+If everyone in the scene are reading their lines, cut the whole scene from the movie and reshoot it.
 Yes, it’s that important.

 Always rehearse, and if a person is reading their lines on shooting day, take a break and rehearse.
 Someone reading their lines distracts the viewers from the plot of the story.
 Too many Christian films have this fault, but it’s easy to fix.

 Hollywood rarely approaches this type of acting, but we are capitalizing on it because it makes the film resonate with the viewers on a much higher level than any Hollywood film.
 You can see an example of this in the film, “United 93.”
 Ben Sliney, the National Operations Manager for the FAA, simply played himself, as well as a lot of other people in that film.
 The result is a movie that looks like it was filmed when the events were unfolding that day.